Laser Treatment For Varicose Veins

 • Orpington

-Endovenous Laser Ablation Therapy, commonly known as EVLT, is a new minimally invasive technique for the treatment of varicose veins.
+Endovenous Laser Ablation Therapy, commonly known as EVLT, is a new minimally invasive technique for the effective treatment of varicose veins.
 It treats the vein directly without the need to remove, using a laser fibre inserted directly into the vein(s).

 This procedure makes use of catheters, lasers and ultrasounds and is performed on patients who most often have straight and untwisted veins.
 Varicose veins are not considered to be a serious health problem, however, can become very painful.

-The procedure is performed by an interventional team of radiologists, and doctor, who use small lasers located at the end of catheters to heat the walls of veins to close them and stop the blood from flowing through the vein.
+Laser varicose vein removal is performed by an interventional team of radiologists, and doctor, who use small lasers located at the end of catheters to heat the walls of veins to close them and stop the blood from flowing through the vein.
 This allows the patient’s blood to flow more efficiently as there are no faulty veins.

 What are the benefits of EVLT?